Hello, I’m Kate

 Is there any scientific evidence supporting EMDR Therapy?

-EMDR Therapy is one of the most well researched trauma treatment models.
+EMDR Therapy is one of the most well-researched trauma treatment models.
 In 2010 the Australian Psychological Society (APS) noted it as a Level 1 treatment for PTSD; the highest rating that can be applied to a specific therapeutic approach.
 Medicare care benefits apply to EMDR therapy.

 EMDR Therapy has been endorsed by the following organisations: